afontaine/ECE421/sparse_matrix/Questions.md

     To achieve this format we have chosen to also extend Hash as SparseHash and specialize this class to behave like an array (and an array of arrays) as much as possible.
 This will allow us to maximize our use of the base matrix class.
-When necessary methods will be overriden to improve performance by taking advantage of the sparsity of our matrix.
+When necessary methods will be overridden to improve performance by taking advantage of the sparsity of our matrix.
+Our tri-diagonal matrix will store the diagonals in 3 seperate arrays, and will NOT be inheriting from the Matrix class.
+It will, however, extend Enumerable and Forwardable, allowing for custom iteration for some algorithms and easy delegation to the Matrix class for algorithms that hold no benefit.

 11. Is iteration a good technique for sparse matrix manipulation?
 Is “custom” iteration required for this problem?